 - Warm gloves: It gets chilly in the mornings and evenings, and with the shorter days you’ll likely be putting in some miles in the dark.

-- Bathroom trowel: I’ve always just used a hiking pole or a sharp rock to dig cat holes, but the rocky soil of Arizona had me reaching for my trowel with relief.
+- Bathroom trowel: I’ve always just used a hiking pole or a sharp rock to dig cat holes, but the rocky soil of Arizona had me reaching for my trowel often.

-- Titanium tent stakes: Rocky and sometimes frozen soil can be rough on tent stakes too, so choose something sturdy and easy to pound.
+- Titanium tent stakes: Rocky and sometimes frozen soil can be rough on tent stakes, so choose something sturdy and easy to pound.

 - Garmin InReach Mini: The AZT can feel empty in places, and phone service is spotty.
 If you’re the type who likes extra peace of mind, especially if hiking solo, the AZT is a great place to carry a SPOT or Garmin InReach.